nannabryne/AST5220/README.md

 *(second draft 02/04/23)*
 Relevant text found in Sect.
 3 of the report.
 However, a [copy](https://github.com/nannabryne/AST5220/blob/main/deliverables/report_020423.pdf) of the paper as it was prior to moving on to the next milestone is found as `deliverables/report_020423.pdf`.

 ## Milestone III: Growth of structure
-*(third draft 01/05/23)*
+*(third draft 03/05/23)*
 Relevant text found in Sect.
 4 of the report.
+However, a [copy](https://github.com/nannabryne/AST5220/blob/main/deliverables/report_030523.pdf) of the paper as it was prior to moving on to the next milestone is found as `deliverables/report_030523.pdf`.